ConservationInternational/trends.earth/docs/source/for_users/training/specialareas.rst

 which can be found on the **Trends.Earth** toolbar.

-9. The **Polygon** tool used to digitize polygons manually, using the same point-and-click approach as native QGIS digiting tools do.
+9. The **Polygon** tool used to digitize polygons manually, using the same point-and-click approach as native QGIS digitizing tools do.
 When **Polygon** tool is selected and digitizing started in the top-right corner of the QGIS map canvas a widget showing area of the polygon will be displayed.

 .. image:: ../../../resources/en/documentation/special_areas/area_selector.png
    :align: center